2017 Nangarhar airstrike: Result

 Aerial Footage of MOAB Bomb Striking Cave, Tunnel System.

 The Guardian reported that following the strike, US and Afghan forces conducted clearing operations and airstrikes in the area and assessed the damage.

 Casualty figures were initially reported as 36 but increased over the following days as reconnaissance units investigated the site.
 On 14 April, a local government spokesman and police commander told Afghan media that 82 militants had been killed.
 Achin District governor Esmail Shinwari told AFP that at least 92 ISIL fighters were killed in the bombing.
 On 15 April 2017, Stars and Stripes reported that 94 ISIS-K militants, including 4 commanders were killed in the strike.
 An Afghan army spokesman said after the strike there were no signs of civilian casualties.
 However, an Afghan parliamentarian from Nangarhar province, Esmatullah Shinwari, said locals told him the explosion killed a teacher and his young son.

 On 18 April 2017, one senior Afghan security official said the bomb killed 96 Islamic State militants, among them 13 major commanders.

 According to the Afghan defence ministry, fighters supposedly loyal to "ISIS Khorasan Province" were among those killed in the attack.
 Presidential spokesman Shah Hussain Murtazawi told Media that IS commander Siddiq Yar was among those killed.
 According to Murtazawi, the fighters in the tunnels were active in the border regions and were persecuting people in the local area.
 Afghan officials confirmed that foreign militants, including 13 Indians, were also killed in the bombing.
 The Ministry spokesman also stated that no civilians were killed.
 The ISIS-supporting Amaq News Agency issued a statement denying that any ISIS casualties resulted from the airstrike.

 No immediate reports of civilian casualties were available; however as of 14 April local authorities said the fighting had prevented them from visiting the bomb site near the village of Shodal near the Pakistani border.
 A local parliamentarian, Esmatullah Shinwari, said that locals had told him that one teacher and his young son had been killed.
 Buildings in the settlement of Shaddle Bazar, 1.5 miles away, suffered damage from the blast.

 Stars and Stripes reported that General Dawlat Waziri, spokesman for Afghanistan's Defense Ministry said that since the strike, the offensive operation in the area was resumed.
 A BBC reporter confirmed this on 27 April 2017, and reported that an Afghan officer had said there were hundreds of similar caves in the area.
 The Afghan officer also said that trees 100 metres from the impact point had remained standing.

+ISIS denied that any of its fighters were killed or injured.